shirarab/stratego/README.md

                         visible in the UI.
 If chosen 1, only the degrees of the red player will be visible.

   -d DEPTH, --depth DEPTH
                         The maximum depth for to search in the game tree.
+Default is 2.

   -n NUM_OF_GAMES, --num_of_games NUM_OF_GAMES
                         The number of games to run.
+Default is 1.

   -ria {InitRandomAgent,InitHumanAgent,InitHillClimbingAgent}, --red_init_agent {InitRandomAgent,InitHumanAgent,InitHillClimbingAgent}
                         The red init agent - the agent for initial placement of soldiers for red player.